 Salt fiends rejoice: this briny concoction from the south of France consists of a pastry base a little thicker than a classic Neapolitan pizza topped with jammy caramelised onions and a generous layer of anchovies and olives.

-Sweet, savory, salty, juicy, battered - this snack has it all.
-The piney flavor of rosemary works well with the sweetness of the honey and eggplant, and freshens up the crisp batter casing.
+Sweet, savoury, salty, juicy, battered - this snack has it all.
+The piney flavour of rosemary works well with the sweetness of the honey and eggplant and freshens up the crisp batter casing.
 Bound to disappear within moments of serving.

 Dive into the vibrant winter colours of purple and rich gold with these baby beets.
 They’re bound to a grilled sourdough base with a rich, garlicky aioli, and given some crunch factor with roasted walnuts.
 This makes a lovely snack or even a light meal.